Skip to main content

 What is DFAT doing to reduce barriers for Australian businesses in digital trade?

-As outlined in Australia’s Digital Trade Strategy, Foreign Policy White Paper and International Cyber Engagement Strategy, we advocate strongly for a rules-based and open global trading environment that supports the digitalisation of trade, builds trust and confidence in the online environment, and reduces barriers to digital trade.
+As outlined in Australia’s Digital Trade Strategy and 2023-2030 Australian Cyber Security Strategy, we advocate strongly for a rules-based and open global trading environment that supports the digitalisation of trade, builds trust and confidence in the online environment and reduces barriers to digital trade.

 Other multilateral initiatives

-There is currently a WTO moratorium on imposing customs duties on electronic transmissions in place until the 13th WTO Ministerial Conference or 31 March 2024, whichever is the earlier.
-As mentioned above, Australia is one of the countries that would like to see this moratorium made permanent.
+There is currently a WTO moratorium on imposing customs duties on electronic transmissions in place until the 14th WTO Ministerial Conference or 31 March 2026, whichever is the earlier.
+The moratorium has been in place since 1998 and regularly renewed at WTO Ministerial Conferences since, most recently at the 13th WTO Ministerial Conference in Abu Dhabi [PDF].
+Australia is one of the countries that would like to see this moratorium made permanent.

 Australia negotiated and implemented the WTO's Information Technology Agreement, which cuts tariffs on IT products to reduce costs for businesses and consumers.
 In December 2015, some participating members, including Australia, agreed to update the agreement and expand the coverage to cover additional goods.
 The expansion of the ITA was the first major tariff-cutting deal at the WTO since the original ITA.
 The ITA has been one of the most effective mechanisms in reducing duties on IT products thereby making IT inputs cheaper for business and consumers.

-Australia also played a pivotal role in negotiating the WTO's Trade Facilitation Agreement, which entered into force for all WTO members on 22 February 2017.
+Australia also played a pivotal role in negotiating the WTO's Trade Facilitation Agreement (TFA), which entered into force for all WTO members on 22 February 2017.
 This agreement promotes simpler, more harmonious international trade procedures, including online submission and payment systems for customs documents.
-The TFA commits parties to reducing red tape and the burden of administrative costs associated with exporting and importing, including an endeavour to establish or maintain a ‘single window’.
-A single window is a facility that allows businesses to lodge documents required to satisfy export, import and transit-related regulatory requirements through a single entry point.
-The Australian Government is committed to establishing a single window for export documentation to make it easier for Australian businesses to enter overseas markets.
+The TFA commits parties to reducing red tape and the burden of administrative costs associated with exporting and importing.

 E-commerce chapters in Australia’s Free Trade Agreements (FTAs)

-Australia has e-commerce chapters in 14 of its 16 concluded FTAs:
+Australia has e-commerce chapters in 16 of its 19 FTAs:

 Provision Description of discipline

-Electronic authentication Countries should not deny a signature on the basis it is in electronic form, and should adopt a flexible approach to authentication technologies
+Electronic signatures and electronic authentication Countries should not deny a signature on the basis it is in electronic form, and should adopt a flexible approach to authentication technologies

 Online consumer protection Countries should provide the same protections for online consumers as they do for any other consumer